kelvinagyareyeboah/ChatChain/README.md

-Or host the frontend statically (e.g., on Vercel) and point it to the backend.
+Or host the frontend statically (e.g., on Vercel) and poin

----

 ## 🛠 Development Notes

 ### Internet Identity